hexaonelabs/ia-agent-h/README.md

 # Agent H 🤖

 NodeJS Autonomous Agent Manager with direct blockchain interactions and an multiples AI assistant.
-Inspired by the [EizaOS](https://github.com/elizaOS/eliza) project this agent framework is based on NodeJS and is designed to be modular, extensible and  more easily to use than EizaOS.
+Inspired by the [EizaOS](https://github.com/elizaOS/eliza) project this agent framework is based on NodeJS and is designed to be modular, extensible and  more easily to use and scale.

 <div align="center">
   <img src="./public/images/agent-h-33.jpeg" alt="Agent H Banner" width="100%" />